 Foreclosure Laws in Louisiana

 Louisiana is a judicial foreclosure state.
-In Louisiana, most foreclosures are handled in the courts, commonly referred to as judicial foreclosure.
-Lenders that want to foreclose on a borrower who has fallen behind on payments and is in default have two different processes to choose from - the standard way that most states manage these issue, with a built-in process of notices, legal paperwork and the eventual sale of the home.
-Or they can use what is called an executory process.
+In Louisiana, most foreclosures are handled in the courts, commonly referred to as judicial foreclosures.
+Lenders that want to foreclose on a borrower who has fallen behind on payments and is in default have two different processes to choose from: 1) the standard way that most states manage these issues, with a built-in process of notices, legal paperwork and the eventual sale of the home, or 2) they can use what is called an executory process.

 The executory process takes place when there is a mortgage agreement that includes an "Authentic Act that imparts a Confession of Judgment", as provided in the Louisiana statutes.
 Essentially, this means the borrower has signed and acknowledged their obligations to pay the mortgage in the presence of a notary public and two witnesses.
 This type of mortgage makes the foreclosure process easier for the lender because once they file suit in court, using that original signed agreement and a certified copy of the mortgage, the court will often issue an order for the process to begin immediately.